CEO Succession in the Family Business: A Better Plan for Success

 Consider Potential Candidates

 Now, looking at your newly developed CEO profile, and your understanding of the family’s capabilities and goals, consider whether any members of your family’s next generation have, or are building, sufficient skills and interest to match that profile in the near-term or longer-term.
 If so, begin a communication process with the board of directors, the board of advisors, or some close advisors, as well as the family and the candidate(s) in due time.
-If there is one or a few candidates from within the family, the process of clarifying expectations among them is crucial.
+If there are one or a few candidates from within the family, the process of clarifying expectations among them is crucial.

 If no candidate emerges, the best decision for the perpetuation of the business may be to delegate executive leadership to a non-family member, at least for a certain number of years, and for the family to lead strategically from the board of directors and their ownership roles, partnering closely with the new CEO.
 In this case, a different process is used to source non-family CEO candidates, either from within the company or externally.
 This process is not addressed in this article.